FAQ

 Will I have a graduation ceremony?

-OMC graduating seniors may participate in graduation ceremonies with their home high school.
+OMC has a senior celebration to recognize all OMC seniors, and OMC graduating seniors may participate in graduation ceremonies with their home high school.

 How many college credits can I earn?